-Backend plays the most crucial part in this combination since it implements all processes of the users’ requests via the frontend part.
-And it is highly essential to choose the right back-end technology that will let developers build a solid ground for your software.
+The backend plays the most crucial part in this combination since it implements all users’ requests via the frontend part.
+And it is highly essential to choose the right backend technology that will let developers build a solid ground for your software.

 What Is Backend Development?

 It is hard to imagine your life without personal gadgets.
-You wake up, pick up your smartphone, and start reading newsfeed.
-Everything you see on the mobile screen is frontend, an invisible part of an app is called backend.
+You wake up, pick up your smartphone, and start reading the newsfeed.
+Everything you see on the mobile screen is a frontend, an invisible part of an app is called the backend.

-Frontend is a client side where images, buttons, animations are displayed.
-The backend part is a server side that processes your requests when you need to search for something, send messages, download information, etc.
+The frontend is a client-side where images, buttons, animations are displayed.
+The backend part is a server-side that processes your requests when you need to search for something, send messages, download information, etc.

-Backend consists of three parts — server, application, database.
-So the backend’s primary goal is to store and organize data, interact with the interface, send and receive the required information that is displayed as a web page.
+The backend consists of three parts — server, application, database.
+So the backend’s primary goal is to store and organize data, interact with the interface, send and receive the required information displayed as a web page.

 The Role Of Backend In Web Or Mobile App Development

 It is the backend where the most crucial coding stage is performed during the development process.
-Thus, if there are many crashes and errors, it means the availability of issues in the backend code.
+Thus, if there are many crashes and errors, it means the availability of backend code issues.
 However, the code complexity level may depend on the selected technology since languages and frameworks are different.
 That is why we prepared the backend technologies list with their comparisons.

 What Are Backend Technologies?

-Backend is created both for mobile and web apps.
+The backend is created both for mobile and web apps.
 What is backend web development?
-It is when a website is created with the application of native backend frameworks and languages.
-And cloud backend solutions like BaaS (back-end-as-a-service) are not used.
+It is when a website is made with the application of native backend frameworks and languages.
+And cloud backend solutions like BaaS (backend-as-a-service) are not used.
 We would like to start with a backend stack for websites.

-Note: All stacks that will be shown here are referred to full stacks, i.e., they include tools for both frontend and backend development.
-There is no sense to use backend tools only since the client side and server side are tightly connected.
+Note: All stacks shown here are referred to as full stacks, i.e., they include tools for both frontend and backend development.
+There is no sense to use backend tools only since the client-side and server-side are tightly connected.